vldr/Cubic/README.md

 After the build process completes, the output executable will be located in the `build/linux/output/` directory.

 ### MacOS
-**Note:** The included compiled SDL2 and GLEW dynamic link binaries are built for x86_64 and arm64 machines only.

 1. Install [Xcode Command Line Tools](https://mac.install.guide/commandlinetools/4.html).
 2. Open Terminal.